 Call for papers

-On 22-23 September 2022, the Centre for Research in Communication and Culture at Loughborough University will host the 8th annual conference of the International Journal of Press/Politics, focused on academic research on the relationship between media and political processes around the world.
-Professor Maria Repnikova (Georgia State University) will deliver a keynote speech.
+On 12-13 October 2023, the University of Edinburgh will host the 9th annual conference of the International Journal of Press/Politics, focused on academic research on the relationship between media and political processes around the world.
+Professor Rasmus Kleis Nielsen, Director of the Reuters Institute for the Study of Journalism and Professor of Political Communication at the University of Oxford, will deliver a keynote speech.

-The deadline for submission of abstracts is 23 May 2022.
-Attendees will be notified of acceptance by 6 June 2022.
-Registration fees will be due 8 July 2022 and full papers based on accepted abstracts will be due 8 September 2022.
-A selection of the best full papers presented at the conference will be published in the journal after peer review.
-Previous journal special issues based on conference papers can be found here and here.
+The deadline for submission of abstracts is 14 June 2023.
+Attendees will be notified of acceptance by 21 June 2023.
+Registration fees will be due 11 August 2023 and full papers based on accepted abstracts will be due 29 September 2023.
+A selection of the best papers presented at the conference will be published in the journal after peer review.
+Previous special issues based on conference papers can be found here, here, and here.

 The conference brings together scholars conducting internationally oriented or comparative research on the intersection between news media and politics around the world.
 It aims to provide a forum for academics from a wide range of disciplines, countries, and methodological approaches to advance knowledge in this area.

 Examples of relevant topics include, but are not limited to, the political implications of changes in media systems; the importance of different types of media for learning about and engaging with politics; the factors affecting the quality of political information and public discourse; media policy and regulation; the role of entertainment and popular culture in how people engage with current affairs; relations between political actors and journalists; the role of visuals and emotion in the production and processing of public information; the role of different kinds of media during conflicts and crises; and political communication during and beyond elections by government, political parties, interest groups, and social movements.
-The journal and the conference are particular interested in studies that adopt comparative approaches, represent substantial theoretical or methodological advances, or focus on parts of the world that are under-researched in the international English language academic literature.
+The journal and the conference are particularly interested in studies that represent substantial theoretical or methodological advances on these issues in an international perspective, especially by adopting comparative approaches and/or focusing on parts of the world that are under-researched in the English-language academic literature.

-Titles and abstracts for papers (maximum 300 words) are invited by 23 May 2022.
-The abstract should clearly describe the key question, the theoretical and methodological approach, the evidence presented, and the wider implications of the study for understanding the relationship between media and politics.
-Authors are encouraged to provide as much detail as possible about the spatial and temporal context of their study, the research design employed, the data collected, and the main results of the analyses.
+Titles and abstracts for papers (maximum 300 words) are invited by 14 June 2023 via the online form available at https://bit.ly/IJPP2023.
+Abstracts should clearly describe the key question, the theoretical and methodological approach, the evidence presented, and the wider implications of the study for understanding the relationship between media and politics in an international perspective.
+Authors are encouraged to provide as much detail as possible about the spatial and temporal context of their study, the research design and methods employed, the data collected, and the main results of the analyses.

-The registration fee for the conference will be GBP 250, to be paid by 8 July 2022.
-The fee covers lunches and coffee breaks on 22 and 23 September, two conference dinners on 21 and 22 September, and farewell drinks on 23 September.
+The registration fee for the conference will be GBP 250, to be paid by 11 August 2023.
+The fee covers lunches and coffee breaks on 12 and 13 October, two conference dinners on 11 and 12 October, and farewell drinks on 13 October.
 A limited number of registration fee waivers will be available for early career scholars and scholars from countries that appear in Tiers B and C of the classification adopted by the International Communication Association.
-Applications must be made by 23 May 2022 via the abstract online submission form available at https://bit.ly/IJPP2022.
+Applications for fee waivers must be made via the abstract online submission form available at https://bit.ly/IJPP2023.

-All attendees must be fully vaccinated against COVID-19 to attend the conference and respect the UK Government and Loughborough University policies to protect themselves and the population against COVID-19.
-Attendees visiting Loughborough from abroad must commit to follow the UK Government’s regulations to travel to England.
+All attendees must respect the Scottish Government policies to protect themselves and the population against COVID-19.
+Attendees visiting Edinburgh from abroad must commit to follow the Scottish government’s regulations for international travel.

-The conference is organized by Cristian Vaccari (Editor-in-Chief of IJPPand Director of CRCC).
-Please contact Professor Vaccari with questions at email@example.com.
+The conference is organized by Cristian Vaccari, Editor-in-Chief of IJPP.
+Please contact Professor Vaccari with questions at firstname.lastname@example.org.

-More about the journal, the University, and the Centre.
+More about the keynote speaker, the journal, and the University.

-The International Journal of Press/Politics is an interdisciplinary journal for the analysis and discussion of the role of the media and politics in a globalized world.
+The International Journal of Press/Politics is an interdisciplinary journal for the analysis and discussion of the role of the media and politics in an international perspective.
 The journal publishes theoretical and empirical research which analyzes the linkages between the news media and political processes and actors around the world, emphasizes international and comparative work, and links research in the fields of political communication and journalism studies, and the disciplines of political science and media and communication.
-The journal is published by SAGE Publications and is ranked 7th in Communication and 9th in Political Science by Journal Citation Reports.
+The journal is published by SAGE Publishing and is ranked 18th in Communication and 21st in Political Science by Journal Citation Reports.